-I (Andrea) was in my flat in Ortigia, watching football on TV: I wish that was my job, but it was not, unfortunately: I worked as a graphic and web designer, producing T-shirts through Kalle, my small company distributing in some ‘indie’ shops around Italy and online.
+I (Andrea) was in my flat in Ortigia, watching football on TV: I wish that was my job, but it was not, unfortunately: I worked as a graphic and web designer, producing T-shirts through Kalle, together with my friend Angelo Bianca, distributing in some ‘indie’ shops around Italy and online.

 Erlend had stayed in Siracusa for a while and used to come regularly, it was great to show him around.
 It was only a couple of years later, when Erlend moved to Siracusa, that we decided to start a merchandising project for Kings of Convenience.

 In May 2017 I joined the Kings of Convenience team at the Bergen Indie Football Cup.
 A lot of people asked me: “Are you going to Bergen just to play a football match?
 WTF!”

 Of course!
 The Cup was great fun!
 At the after party I met Axel Vindenes, and we discussed about the possibility to do merchandising for Kakkmaddafakka as well.